Tom Moyane to continue fight against Sars Commission | IOL Business Report

-DURBAN - Retired Judge Robert Nugent has turned down grant rulings that were requested by suspended SARS Commissioner Tom Moyane through Advocate Dali Mpofu in regards to the Sars Commision that Moyane is involved in.
+CAPE TOWN - Retired Judge Robert Nugent has turned down grant rulings that were requested by suspended SARS Commissioner Tom Moyane through Advocate Dali Mpofu in regards to the Sars Commision that Moyane is involved in at the Wynberg Magistrate's Court.

 Moyane's attorney Eric Mabuza said that he will be writing to President Cyril Ramaphosa on Monday.
 According to Mabuza, they are willing to go all the way to get help from the courts if the matters were not cleared up.